-Sanders projected for decisive win in Nevada, Biden on track for second place
+Sanders scores decisive win in Nevada, Biden headed for second-place finish

 “I went for Bernie.
 I’m not big into politics, but I like the things he’s going for: student loan debt, schools, free healthcare,” said Aleiza Smith, 22, a housekeeper at the Bellagio.

-Four days of early voting in Nevada this week drew more than 75,000 Democrats, more than half first-time voters, putting the party in position to surpass the turnout record of 118,000 in 2008, when Barack Obama’s candidacy electrified the party.

-But those early votes had to be counted along with those cast on Saturday, complicating the process.

-Sanders was aided in Nevada by strong support from the six in 10 voters who said they backed a government-run Medicare for All, an entrance poll by the Edison Research agency showed.
+Sanders was aided in Nevada by strong support from the six in 10 voters who said they backed a government-run Medicare for All, the Edison entrance poll showed.

-Six out of 10 caucus-goers wanted someone who can beat Trump more than someone who agrees with them on major issues, according to the poll.

 The entrance poll showed that Sanders led in Nevada across all age groups except for those older than 65.
 Around 54% of Latino voters said they backed him, while 24% of college-educated white women and 34% of those who have a union member in their families supported him.